hashicorp/vagrant/v1/docs/getting-started/teardown.md

 This will attempt a graceful shutdown of your VM (such as issuing a `halt` in a linux machine) and wait for it to shut down.
-To resume working again, issue a `vagrant up`, which will reboot the machine but will not repeat the import sequence (since its already imported).
+To resume working again, issue a `vagrant up`, which will reboot the machine but will not repeat the import sequence (since it's already imported).

 The main benefit of this is it allows you to cleanly shut down your VM, and allow it from a cold state again.
 The cost is that you still pay